University College

 The Certificate in Black Canadian Studies will provide students with an opportunity to study and research the social construction of race in Canada, with a focus on Black Canada and Black Canadians, past and present.
 This will include attending to structural and systemic discrimination in areas including politics, judicial systems, and the arts, as well as considering counter-narratives and forms of resistance and empowerment enacted by Black Canadian communities.
 This certificate also offers a specialization that considers the historical roots and contemporary implications of anti-Black racism, as well as movements that are building towards social equity, and future imaginings.
 While this certificate addresses local and national contexts, it also situates diasporic and transnational frameworks for understanding Blackness in Canada.
 As a result, the certificate also examines a comparative approach to meaning-making and belonging in solidarity with other forms of racism and oppression.

-The Cognitive Science Program introduces students to the field of cognitive science: the interdisciplinary study of mind in humans and machines.
-Our students gain an understanding of such mental phenomena as perception, language, reasoning, and consciousness, and they integrate this understanding with an account of how the human brain works.
+The Cognitive Science Program introduces students to the field of cognitive science: the interdisciplinary study of the mind in humans and machines.
+Our students learn about such mental phenomena as perception, language, reasoning, and consciousness, and they integrate this knowledge with an account of how the human brain works.
+Based on this foundation, students develop an understanding of natural and artificial intelligence.

-Students who have enrolled in the Health Studies Major (ASMAJ2085) by September 16, 2024 will be able to complete the requirements as published in the archived 2023-24 Arts & Science Academic Calendar.
-Consult University College for more information.
+The Major in Public Health has replaced the Health Studies Major (ASMAJ2085).
+Students who were enrolled in Health Studies before September 16, 2024 will be able to complete the requirements as published in the archived 2023-24 Arts & Science Academic Calendar.
+Consult the Public Health program for more information (health.studies@utoronto.ca).

 Enquiries